katholt/srst2/README.md

   --use_existing_scores
                         Use existing scores files if available, otherwise they will be generated

+  --keep_interim_alignment
+                        Keep interim files (sam & unsorted bam), otherwise they will be deleted after sorted bam is created

   --prev_output PREV_OUTPUT [PREV_OUTPUT ...]
                         SRST2 results files to compile (any new results from